Oakland A's purchase land for new stadium in Las Vegas

 "We're past any reasonable timeline for the situation in Oakland to be resolved," Manfred said then.

-Oakland Mayor Sheng Thao said in a statement to the San Francisco Chronicle she was disappointed the A's didn't negotiate with the city as a "true partner."
+Oakland Mayor Sheng Thao said in a statement that she was disappointed the A's didn't negotiate with the city as a "true partner."

 "The city has gone above and beyond in our attempts to arrive at mutually beneficial terms to keep the A's in Oakland," she said.
 "In the last three months, we've made significant strides to close the deal.
 Yet, it is clear to me that the A's have no intention of staying in Oakland and have simply been using this process to try to extract a better deal out of Las Vegas.
 I am not interested in continuing to play that game — the fans and our residents deserve better.